A JEWISH MEZUZAH WITH PROFOUNDLY INSCRIBED HEBREW NOTABLY AND HISTORICALLY “KNOWN FOR” THE MARBLE PILLAR RIMMED ON A WOODEN CUT FACET

 DESCRIPTION:

-It is mentioned, an exceptionally rare itme that is scarcely appearing and catching a glimpse of in any private collections worldwide,
+It is demostrated by an expret that this a exceptionally rare itme that is scarcely appearing in the open global markets by catching a glimpse of in any private collections.

 FOOTNOTES: